Skipper76000/Minor-JS-Projects/README.md

 - Created an application to search for GitHub users and display their profiles.
 - Utilized the GitHub API to retrieve and showcase user data.
 - Enhanced my skills in making HTTP requests and handling API responses.

-### Drawing App

-- Developed a canvas-based drawing application allowing users to draw with various colors and sizes.
-- Implemented functionality to clear the canvas and change brush settings.
-- Improved my understanding of working with the HTML5 Canvas API.